 Dad tightened his grip as we wove through the crush of commuters scurrying in all directions.
 Random snippets of conversations bounced off the marble walls, piercing the din.
 We made our way to the Times Square shuttle and joined a long line of people waiting to buy tokens at the booth.
 At the front of the line, Dad slipped a bill through a narrow opening under the grille and a hand with rubber-tipped fingers pushed back a stack of tokens.

 We came to ground at Seventh Avenue and 40th Street amid a cacophony of blaring horns, squealing brakes, and barking street vendors.
 Shafts of sunlight bounced off the glass and steel facades of the buildings.
 I held Dad’s hand tight as he strode south toward the Garment District.

 Everything about New York was bigger, faster, louder, messier.
 Brown-skinned men rolled racks of plastic-covered garments and carts with long rolls of fabric through the streets, singing and cursing as they dodged cars and pedestrians.
 Tall, skinny women in high heels shimmied down the sidewalk, alongside harried men in rumpled suits.
 The frenzy of activity was both exhilarating and frightening, so different from the sedate suburban world I was accustomed to.

 Dad was different, too.
 He nimbly navigated the crowded sidewalks, walking with a confidence and purpose I had rarely seen before.
 Rather than shrinking from the chaos around him he seemed to grow bigger and more self-assured.

 This was not the meek, acquiescent figure I was familiar with.
 At home my mother ruled with unchallenged supremacy, but here in the Big City, outside her force field, Dad was in command.
 This was his domain, and he clearly relished it.

-Photo of Robert Cooper, Garment District, New York, ca 1970.
-By Peter Kupfer
+Top: Dad in the Garment District, New York, ca 1970.
+Peter Kupfer